How to Take Time Off of Work For Your Mental Health

 “I’m struggling just to get through the days.
 I think a lot of people are.” — Justin Bieber

-As an employee, you should review the paid time off policy before accepting an offer of employment.
+As an employee, review the paid time off policy before accepting an offer of employment.

 Some guidelines are standard across the board; however, some employers are more generous than others.

-In a perfect world, your manager or supervisor is a person who understands that these benefits are part of a package designed to retain top talent and make sure that employees are well.
+In a perfect world, your manager or supervisor is a person who understands that these benefits are part of a package designed to keep top talent and make sure that employees are well.

-“I have a doctor’s appointment scheduled and will be using a sick day on…”
+“I have a doctor’s appointment scheduled and will use a sick day on…”

 “I have some well-care appointments scheduled for this day and will need it off.”

-It is important to note a few things about the majority of paid sick time off.
+It is important to note a few things about most paid sick time off.

-If you are requesting to use sick time for a span of more than three consecutive workdays, you will likely be required to provide a note.
+If you request to use sick time for over three consecutive workdays, you will probably be required to provide a note.

 This type of unsupportive culture is easy to spot.

-Does your manager make negative comments when people utilize sick time?
+Does your manager make negative comments when people use sick time?